chrischow/wordle_solver/README.md

 # Wordle2Vec: A Vectorised Approach to Solving Wordle
-Over the past few weeks, I started to see green, yellow, and black/white grids posted on Facebook, but only since last week did I start to explore the game of [Wordle](https://www.powerlanguage.co.uk/wordle/) - and I was hooked.
+Over the past few weeks, I noticed more and more green, yellow, and black/white grids posted on Facebook, but only two weeks ago did I start to explore the game of [Wordle](https://www.powerlanguage.co.uk/wordle/) - and I was hooked.
 I've since been developing a system to try to play the game optimally.
 As I built on the existing work by other authors (the technical ones only), I found conflicting recommendations for the best starting/seed words.
 My hypothesis was that the best seed word depends on how you play the game.
 The contribution of this post is therefore to test this hypothesis, and show that other components of a Wordle strategy affect what the best seed words are.

 ## The Word on Wordle
 Numerous articles have already been written on Wordle, many of which focused on starting (seed) words.
 Most authors simulated a large number of games to identify seed words that produced the best final outcome in terms of the **average number of steps required to solve the games**.
 However, not all of them did so, and not all of them had other metrics that measured the performance of their Wordle solvers (see table below).